Frequently Asked Questions

 Can I import my existing Artisan roast profiles?+

 Yes.
 First Crack imports Artisan .alog files and JSON roast format directly.
 Your full profile library — years of roast history including curves, temperatures, and event markers — transfers on import.
-The import feature is available in both the web app and the native macOS app.
+Import runs in the web app, so no download is needed to bring your history over.

 How does First Crack compare to Cropster?+

-Cropster is a commercial platform built for production roasteries, priced at $91–$308+ per month depending on the plan.
-First Crack is built for specialty roasters who want a capable personal platform — analytics, inventory, cupping, community, and sharing — without fleet management complexity.
-The First Crack web platform is free; the native macOS live roasting app pricing has not been announced.
+Cropster is a commercial platform built for production roasteries, a volume-priced subscription that scales into the hundreds per month.
+First Crack is built for independent roasters (home, hobby, and small-batch) who want a capable personal platform with analytics, inventory, cupping, community, and sharing, without fleet-management complexity or an enterprise subscription.
+The First Crack web platform is free; Bridge (live roasting) is in private beta and its pricing has not been announced.

 Platform & Compatibility